angular-experts-io/modern-angular-workshop/exercise-component/README.md

 3. The running app should display "Loading..."
 4. Let's add a button before the `@if` (eg with `mat-raised-button` directive, mind tpl ctx) which is going to call method `mockLoadData()` when user clicks `(click)`.
 Add `[color]="'primary'"` to that button to make it blue.
 5. Let's define the `mockLoadData()` method in the `product-list.component.ts` file, which is going to set the value of `loading` signal to `true` and then we're going to add `setTimeout` (eg with delay 1s) and inside we're going to set `products` signal to `[]` (empty array) and `loading` to `false`
-6. In the running application, we're going to see the "Loading..." and after a click and short delay we won't see anything.
+6. In the running application, we're going to see the "Loading..." and after a click and short delay, we won't see anything.
 Previously, we would solve it with another `@if` to show an empty state if we loaded an empty collection of products, but now there is a better way!
 7. Add `@empty` after the closing `}` of the `@for` ( in the similar way the `@if` and `@else` are working) to define an empty state which says "No products found..." and try it in the running application again
 8. Let's update the logic in the `setTimeout` to set the value of `products` signal to the mocked products instead of empty array `[]` and try it in the running app again
 9. (Optional) Use the `error` signal to simulate error state and display it in the template using `@if`, what would be the appropriate place in template, when does it make sense to display error in regard to loading state and the list of products?